 Making the pizza dough

 Stir together the flour, salt, and instant yeast in a bowl.
-Add water and mix for 7 minutes in your mixer with dough hook attached, or until the dough is smooth and slightly sticky (by hand it will take a bit longer, up to 15 minutes) (you can add the optional olive oil as soon as the dough starts forming a ball).
+Add water and mix for 7 minutes in your mixer with dough hook attached, or until the dough is smooth and slightly sticky (by hand it will take a bit longer, 10 to 15 minutes, depending on your technique).
+You can add the optional olive oil as soon as the dough starts forming a ball.
 The dough should clear the sides of the bowl but slightly stick to the bottom of the bowl.
 Transfer the dough to the worktop, lightly dusted with flour.
 Prepare a sheet pan by misting it with spray oil .
 Using a dough scraper, cut the dough into 4 equal pieces.
-Then flour your hands very lightly.
 Lift each piece of dough and gently form it into a ball.
 Transfer the balls to the pan and cover with floured or greased plastic foil.
 Leave to rest at room temperature for 1 hour.

 At least 45 minutes before making the pizza, place a baking stone on the floor of your oven, or on a rack in the lower part of the oven.